 At Body Positive Works, we seek to listen with curiosity, not judgment.
 Your symptoms, whether physical and/or behavioral, are simply messengers for underlying imbalances.
 Equally important, we will help you identify and address the mind and heart issues behind your relationship with food in order to help you recover from emotional eating, overeating, binging, and/or food restricting.

 We offer individual private nutrition consultations.
 In these sessions, our dietitians and nutritionists develop a customized program based on the individual needs of the client.
+We also offer group support, please see the list of support groups below.

 The initial consultation lasts 75 minutes.
 In this session, we review the individual’s relationship to food, weight, and body image.
 We talk about previous diets, current daily schedules, and any ongoing challenges.
 From here, we develop a hierarchy of fear/guilt/averse foods and set intentions for the individual to implement between sessions.